-- 1. If the need for an emergency hearing arises, parties must first consult with each other about the matter and if both sides agree to an emergency hearing, contact the Court Coordinator to set up an emergency hearing with the Court. - 2.
+- 1. If the need for an emergency hearing arises, parties must first consult with each other about the matter and if both sides agree to an emergency hearing, contact the Court coordinator to set up a video conference with The Court. - 2.
 If, after conferring, only one party thinks it is an emergency, the party requesting the hearing must file a motion for emergency hearing. - 3.
 If an emergency hearing is granted, the movant is responsible for providing proper notice of the hearing to all parties.